-Bricklayers lay bricks, pre-cut stone and concrete blocks to build and repair buildings, walls and paved areas.
+Bricklayers lay bricks, pre-cut stone and concrete blocks to build and repair buildings, walls, arches and paved areas.
 They do this by consulting building plans, making measurements and binding bricks together with mortar.
-Their work is an important part of the construction process, as bricks often form the structural base of many buildings.
+Bricklayers erect scaffolding and ensure the vertical and horizontal alignment of the laid bricks are correct.
 Sometimes they do ornamental work by laying shaped or coloured patterns in buildings, archways, walls or floors.

 Bricklayers work outdoors on construction sites, or at locations that require building or repair work.
 They work at heights on scaffolding, in tight spaces and in different weather conditions.

 Bricklayers normally work in teams and must be very accurate and safety conscious.

 They may work on large-scale construction projects, such as schools or hospitals, or on smaller housing projects.

 Bricklayers use trowels, hammers, shovels, bolsters and spirit levels to measure and lay bricks and other building materials.
 Mortar and concrete are made up in buckets or mixers to keep them from setting.
 Sometimes they also use special machines to cut bricks into required shapes and sizes.
 All bricklayers must wear safety equipment such as hard hats, dust masks, steel-capped boots, earmuffs, safety glasses and protective or high visibility clothing.

 To become a bricklayer, you usually need to undertake an apprenticeship in bricklaying.
 The apprenticeship usually takes between 36 and 48 months to complete and is available as a school-based apprenticeship.

 As an apprentice or trainee, you enter into a formal training contract with an employer, enabling you to complete training towards a nationally recognised qualification.
 You spend time working and learning practical skills on the job and you spend some time undertaking structured training with a registered training provider.